translate/pootle/docs/features/checks.rst

 -------------------------

 It is possible to override the quality check if the translation is correct.
-Reviewers are able to remove the check for a certain string to indicate that the string is correctly translated.
+Reviewers are able to remove the check for a certain string, by clicking on the
+|icon:icon-block| button, to indicate that the string is correctly translated.
 This avoids having to recheck the same checks multiple times.
+You can off course unmute the test using the |icon:icon-block-muted| button.

-If the translation is changed, this information is discarded to ensure that the new translation is tested again for any possible issues.
+If the translation is changed, the override information is discarded to ensure that the new translation is tested again for any possible issues.